 My name is Emma Rodrigues and I am Assistant Head at Batley Girls’ High School.
 I have been in the teaching profession for 21 years.
 In fact I started my teaching career here as a newly qualified teacher and have never left, as I find this school such a rewarding, stimulating and enjoyable place to work.
 In this time I have worked in a number of roles within the school in terms of both curriculum development and cultural opportunities.
 Since 2009 I have been in charge of the training of student teachers, working with numerous universities and Higher Education providers to ensure that the future generation of teachers is the best we can possibly have.
 At present I am the Co-ordinator for The Yorkshire Rose Teaching Alliance, which comprises a number of local secondary and primary schools who select and train up teachers in a range of subject areas and ages.
 This is part of the national School Direct initiative which has seen a significant change in the way that teachers are trained.
 I firmly believe that this is the future for ensuring that students are taught by outstanding teachers, both within this school and also our partnership schools.
 Working with trainee teachers continues to be a thought provoking, at times challenging, but always worthwhile part of my role.

-I am Hayley Taylor, Assistant Head – Achievement (Mathematics) at Batley Girls’ High School.
-I have been at Batley Girls’ High for almost 20 years, having previously worked in two other secondary schools within Kirklees.
-Throughout my years at BGHS I have been fortunate enough to take on a variety of different roles, giving me a wide wealth of experiences.
-Line managing our Learning Mentor Team and being Gifted and Talented Lead for several years gave me insight into the instrumental and essential work of our associate colleagues.
-Being Teacher Governor at BGHS for 4 years, I am aware of some of the wider issues involved in creating a successful school and the challenges ahead.
+I am Hayley Taylor, Assistant Head: Achievement and Curriculum Lead for Mathematics at Batley Girls’ High School.
+I have been at Batley Girls’ High School since 1995 and throughout my years at BGHS I have been fortunate enough to take on a variety of different roles, giving me a wide wealth of experiences.
+I have line managed our Learning Mentor Team and Gifted and Talented Lead for several years, and this has given me insight into the instrumental and essential work of our associate colleagues.
+Being Teacher Governor at BGHS for four years, I am aware of some of the wider issues involved in creating a successful school and the challenges ahead.
 When I was seconded to the UFA my role involved working with various schools around Kirklees, providing courses and training on revision techniques, study skills and optimal learning strategies.
-Currently in my 5th year, as joint Head of Mathematics, I have been fortunate enough to witness the success and elevated profile of Maths as a subject here.
-I am excited about my new position as Assistant Head, at a school where we cater for the whole child and never give up on anyone.
+I currently oversee the Year 8 into Year 9 Options pathway process and I am Year 11 Intervention Lead.
+Now as an SLE with the NPQSL I continue to passionately enjoy my roles within a school where we cater for the whole child and never give up on anyone.

 I have worked as a teacher at Batley Girls’ High since 2003 and started out as a teacher of RE.
 Over the years I have been fortunate enough to take on pastoral and curriculum leadership roles, as well as serving as a staff representative on the Board of Governors from 2011 -2017.
 My current role as Assistant Headteacher: Behaviour and Attendance, gives me the opportunity to work on maintaining our high standards of behaviour and to help create a school where all students feel safe, happy and want to attend.
 I am also keen to continue to develop strong channels of communication with parents, to ensure that they are fully aware of their daughters’ progress throughout her school career.
 I am committed to making this school the best it can be and believe that Batley Girls’ High School is a very special place that we all should be proud of.